-- 1. Knowledge of Basics of Financial Management Concepts - 2.
-Ability to appreciate the preferred capital and its cost. - 3.
-Understanding of EBIT-EPS analysis, evaluation of various financing plans and important leverages - 4.
-Understanding the concept of dividends and various dividend evaluation models - 5.
-Understanding the operating cycle and other aspects of working capital management. - 6.
-Ability to appreciate the importance of Capital Budgeting techniques like IRR, NPV and PI.
+- 1. Posses the Knowledge of Basics of Financial Management Concepts - 2.
+Appreciate the preferred capital and its cost. - 3.
+Understand the EBIT-EPS analysis, evaluation of various financing plans and important leverages - 4.
+Understand the concept of dividends and various dividend evaluation models - 5.
+Understand the operating cycle and other aspects of working capital management. - 6.
+Appreciate the importance of Capital Budgeting techniques like IRR, NPV and PI.

-Unit - I
+Unit-I